 Psychiatrist vs Psychologist.
 Who to see?

 This is where it may sometimes get confusing.
 If you suspect you or your loved one has a psychiatric illness or condition, it will be best for you to seek help from a medical doctor.
 A good staring point may be your family physician or a psychiatrist.
 Many a times, medical conditions (eg. Hyperthyroidism) can masquerade as low mood, anxiety or poor sleep.
 You should see someone medically trained to make sure that the psychiatric condition is not due to a medical or physical problem.

 For this reason, in most Singapore public hospitals, you will need to consult a psychiatrist before you can be referred to a psychologist or a counsellor for therapy.
 The psychiatrist plays the role of a case manager, is responsible for making the diagnosis and to decide on the treatment plans for you.
 Only a medically trained doctor can order blood tests, brain imaging or prescribe medications.
 He will bear the medical and legal responsibility of your well being.

 However, if you are looking for help to talk about difficult issues in your life, or a specific problem, like relationship issues with your partner, and you are sure you are not looking into a medical model of treatment, a counsellor or a psychologist can be a good starting point.
 In particular, clinical psychologists are trained to provide therapy to help with emotional and psychological issues.

 For the best outcomes in treatment, a multi-pronged biological-psychological and social approach is recommended.
 Hence, when considering private care treatment, it is important to remember that a psychiatrist is in the unique position to provide and recommend holistic and comprehensive care:

 - Prescribe the appropriate medication / biological therapy

-- Address psychological issues and perform psychological therapy
+- Address psychological issues and perform or refer you for further psychological therapy

 - Advise on lifestyle changes